 - Your dog has a smooth, short coat – This type of fur should be brushed once a week with a rubber-bristled comb.
 Rubber bristles are all it takes to get dead fur and dirt off of your dog’s short coat.
 The rubber is also more gentle on skin that might be close to the bristles or fully exposed.
 Look for a grooming glove that has bristles on one side and a polishing cloth on the other.
 Polishing your dog’s fur will give it that sleek look and extra shine!

 - Your dog has a short, dense coat – Regular brushing should be done once a week to prevent tangles and remove dead fur.
-Since the fur is more dense, the ASPCA recommends using two different styles of brush.
+Since the hair is thicker, the ASPCA recommends using two different styles of brush.
 Start with a slicker-style brush to detangle any knots.
 Finish off with a bristle brush to remove the dead hair.
 During shedding season, use a rake-style brush to pull out the excess hair that is falling out.

 - Your dog has a long silky coat – Fur like this can get tangled very easily.
 This will require daily brushing using a slicker brush to remove any tangles.
 Finishing off with a bristle brush helps to smooth out the coat and remove any dead hairs.